Saturday, April 27, 2019

 truth be told, I never watch,

-anyway—which my wife
+anyway—and my wife loves

-loves to repeated remind me
+to repeatedly remind me that

-that this makes me a complete
+this fact makes me a complete

 celebrity gossip hypocrite).
 It’s

-CNN (where I get the brunt of
+CNN where I get the brunt of

 my celebrity gossip, while try-